AlexLaur/SomfyController/README.md

 ---
 # UI

 The UI is built on top of ReactJS.
 A compiled version is already available in the [data directory](./data/).
-But you can modify the ui.
+If you need to add some feature, you can.
 All core application is defined in [ui directory](./ui/).

 ![UI](./doc/ui.jpg)

 ## Edit

-- Node.js is required if you want to modify the UI.
+- [Node.js](https://nodejs.org/en/) is required if you want to modify the UI.

 Commands to start development server, build... are listed in the `README.md`.